mhwdvs/mhwdvs.github.io/content/posts/git-crypt.md

 ## Create/Append `.gitattributes`

-This is where we add rules that tell git-crypt what files it should encrypted
+This is where we add rules that tell git-crypt what files it should encrypt. `.gitattributes` should be created at the root of your git repository if it doesn't already exist.
+The lines you add to it for `git-crypt` should look something like this;

 ```
 <file name> filter=git-crypt diff=git-crypt